The Rabbi Sacks Global Day of Learning

 Branding

-Download the official Communities in Conversation logo to utilise when promoting your community’s event or learning sessions around this year’s Yahrzeit.
+Download either (or both) of the official Global Day of Learning logos to utilise when promoting your community's event or learning sessions around this year's yahrzeit.

 A Message from Gila Sacks